hyeminoh96/where-is-my-home-building-register/README.md

-# Open API to Excel Streamlit App
+# 🏡 Building Registers Excel Streamlit App

 This Streamlit app allows users to call building register data from Korea DATA Portal open API and export the data to an Excel file.
 The app is built using Python and utilizes the requests library to call the API and the pandas library to create the Excel file.